aminmoosavi/SeizureModels/README.md

 # __Seizure_Models__

 * ### Below are the Links to the repositories for simulation and controllability of seizure spread on patient-specific and complex networks.
-* ### Please refer to the cited papers for more details about the models and simulations.

 * ### https://doi.org/10.26300/0h41-ye28